Paroxetine in Brief

 delay in male ejaculation, significantly decreases libido, arousal, and duration of orgasm

-- High rate of drowsiness and sedation, higher than with fluoxetine,
+- High rate of drowsiness and sedation, higher than with fluoxetine, sertraline and venlafaxine.

 - May impair cognition and vigilance 26